-Small and soft; those are the requirements for a “lovie” – a cuddle-up-with-me blanket that is destined to become an instant favorite and a soothing companion for nap time, story time, or anytime a little soft security is needed.
+Small and soft; those are the requirements for a “lovie” – a cuddle-up-with-me blanket destined to become an instant favorite and a soothing companion for nap time, story time, or any time a little soft security is needed.

 This plush throw is framed with patchwork and poms.
 Even if you’ve NEVER done any patchwork, you can make this beautiful blanket.
 Part of the fun is picking out 72 border squares, combining your favorite colors and patterns.